modelcontextstandard/.github/profile/README.md

 * refine the formal description of the MCS pattern
 * provide **new drivers** for other transport layers or data formats
+* Build SDKs for other programming languages
 * improve docs & examples
+* Building a centalized MCS-compatible registry

 See **CONTRIBUTING.md** for details.

-> **Proof‑of‑Work Notice** – This repository is shared *as is*.
+> **Proof‑of‑Work Notice** – This orga and its repositoris are shared *as is*.
 PRs and issues are welcome, but there is **no guarantee** of review, merging or long‑term maintenance.
 Contributions will be evaluated based on alignment with research goals and available time.

 ---
 ## Contact

 Open a GitHub Discussion or mention **@your‑username** in an Issue/PR.